giacomolemoli/starter-hugo-academic/content/authors/admin/_index.md

 My research studies the formation and change of social cleavages and identities, and their implications for contemporary societies.
 I have primary interests in the politics of ethnic and linguistic boundaries and in the inter-generational transmission of political preferences through collective memory.

-I use econometric tools for causal inference, archival fieldwork, and experimental methods.
+I like to combine econometric tools for causal inference, archival fieldwork, and experimental methods.

 My research has been funded by {{< staticref "https://www.wider.unu.edu/" "newtab" >}}UNU-WIDER{{< /staticref >}} and the {{< staticref "https://theihs.org/" "newtab" >}}Institute for Humane Studies{{< /staticref >}}.